-An Annual Ranking of African Countries Engagement with their Diasporas on Governance & Transparency, Science & Innovation, and Digital Development
+An Annual Ranking of African Countries Engagement with their Diasporas on Governance & Transparency, Science & Innovation, Climate Change, and Digital Development

 Advisory Board